 Golf Course Living on a Budget: The Triangle's Best Public & Semi-Private Course Communities

 You don't need a country club membership to live on a golf course in the Triangle.
-We pulled county sales records to compare eight public and semi-private golf course communities across Wake and Durham counties — from entry-level Hedingham to upscale Lochmere.
+We analyzed current sales data across public and semi-private golf course communities in Wake and Durham counties — from entry-level Hedingham to upscale Lochmere.

 Golf course communities are some of the Triangle’s most desirable neighborhoods.
 The green space, the views, the walking trails — even if you never pick up a club, the lifestyle is tough to beat.
 And if you want in without the five-figure initiation fee of a private club, there are real options.

-We pulled actual sales data from county property records over the past two years to see what buyers are paying, how much house they’re getting, and where the best value lives.
+Using our neighborhood analytics platform — the same data that powers our live neighborhood search — here’s what buyers are paying, how much house they’re getting, and where the best value lives.

 The Data: Public & Semi-Private Golf Course Communities